ShoelessJo3/HTML-Roomba/README.md

 Connect 6 to GND on the nodemcu

+GND must be shared between the Roomba and node

 Connect 3 to Pin 23 on the nodemcu
+This pin on the roomba recieves commands from the node

 Connect 5 to Pin 22 on the nodemcu

+This pin on the roomba wakes the roomba up and lets us set its baud rate to 19200

 Connect 4 to Pin 21 on the nodemcu

+This pin sends information back to the nodemcu from the roomba

 You should also add a usb battery pack to power the nodemcu so your computer doesn't need to be attached to the Roomba